Smoky Vegan Black Bean Soup Recipe

 5. Serve with cilantro, lime, avocado, fresh tomato salsa and some potato flatbread.

-how long to soak the beans?
+How long do we soak the beans?

-It is crucial that you soak the beans in water for 5 to 6 hours and up to 8 before cooking.
+Because you just never know how old the beans might be, It is crucial that you soak the beans in water for 5 to 6 hours and up to 8 before cooking.
 Please do not skip this step!
 This process will yield the creamiest bean texture without turning into mush and also exponentially cuts down on the cooking time.
 I’m not a fan of soaking beans overnight as that could mean 12 hours sometimes which I feel totally interferes with texture.

 How to Thicken Bean Soup